canix1/managedpriv/content/english/blog/Breaching the sensitive action zone in Entra ID PIM.md

 [{{< image src="../../images/blog/sensitiveactionszoneboken.webp" srcAlt="../../images/blog/sensitiveactionszoneboken.png" >}}](https://managedpriv.com/images/blog/sensitiveactionszoneboken.png)

-The permissions Add_Member or Add_Owner is pretty for standard roles.
+The permissions Add_Member or Add_Owner are common for several roles.

 Here is a list of permissions and roles that have the right to update groups besides the **Privileged Authentication Administrator** and **Global Administrator** role:
 |Role|Permission|